-The Nietz Old Textbook Collection was completed by Nick Clements, Graduate Student Employee, Special Collections and overseen by Jennifer Needham, archivist, Special Collections.
+The Nietz Old Textbook Collection was completed by Nick Clements, Graduate Student Employee, Archives & Special Collections and overseen by Jennifer Needham, archivist, Archives & Special Collections.

 The Nietz Old Textbook Collection comprises nearly 20,000 volumes of early American textbooks spanning the late eighteenth century through the early twentieth century.
 Most were published in the United States, while some early examples were brought from Europe and used in the US.
 They cover a wide range of topics, from spellers to arithmetics and physiologies.

 This guide is intended as an introduction to the collection using the description of it in Nietz's own book, Old Textbooks.
 It provides an introduction to each type of book as described by Nietz himself, as well as representative examples from the collection.
 Please refer to the searchable bibliography or general catalog search to see if a book is included in the collection.